About

 Employment

-Seventeen percent of the industry's employees are professional workers.
-Many of these are scientific and technical personnel such as engineers and computer specialists. engineers plan cable and microwave routes, central office and PBX equipment installations, and the expansion of existing structures, and solve other engineering problems.
+Nineteen percent of the industry's employees are professional and related workers.
+(Many additional workers in these occupations are employed at the headquarters or research facilities of telecommunications companies, establishments that are classified in other industries.)
+Engineers plan cable routes, equipment installations, the expansion of existing structures, and solve other engineering problems.
 Some engineers also engage in research and development of new equipment.
 Many specialize in telecommunications design or voice, video, or data communications systems, and integrate communications equipment with computer networks.
 Others research, design, and develop gas lasers and related equipment needed to send messages through fiber optic cables.
 They study the limitations and uses of lasers and fiber optics; find new applications for them; and oversee the building, testing, and operations of the new applications.
-They work closely with clients, who may not understand sophisticated communications systems, and design systems that meet their customers' needs.
+They work closely with clients who may not understand sophisticated communications systems, and design systems that meet their customers' needs.

-Computer software engineers and network systems and data communications analysts design, develop, test, and debug software products.
-These include computer-assisted engineering programs for schematic cabling projects; modeling programs for cellular and satellite systems; and programs for telephone options, such as voice mail, e-mail, and call waiting.
+Computer software engineers and network systems and data communications analysts design, develop, test, and debug computer software programs and computer networks.
+These include computer-assisted engineering programs for schematic cabling projects; modeling programs for cellular and satellite systems; and programs for telephone options, such as voice mail, email, and call waiting.
 Telecommunications specialists coordinate the installation of these systems and may provide follow-up maintenance and training.
-In addition, the industry employs many other managerial, business and financial, professional, and technical workers, such as accountants and auditors; human resources, training, and labor relations managers; engineering technicians; and computer programmers.

 Industry Forecast